MafricaLucas/Mafrica-Account-Management/README.md

 -   **Design**: For the design process, I utilized Figma to create mockups of my application before beginning the coding phase.
 I chose to use Material UI for its user-friendly interface and design elements, which enhance the overall user experience.

 -   **Tests**: Tests was my most challenging part for this exercise.
 I'm not used to do testing but i spend more time on them to understand and learn more about testing.
 They may are not the bests tests but i think they cover the code pretty well.

+-   **Portfolio**: To show you more of my skills in react, i invite you to check my [Portfolio](https://www.lucas-mafrica.fr).
+Especially the page about my hobbies that is my last creation with animation.